Injunction Against Workplace Harassment

 Until the Injunction is served, you should keep an additional copy of the Injunction in your possession in order for law enforcement to complete service on the defendant if the defendant has not been served and comes near you.
 Call 911; explain that you have an Injunction and the defendant is approaching you, and that you also need the paperwork served.
 Have the law enforcement officer serve the defendant with your copy of the Injunction.

 An Injunction Against Workplace Harassment is not valid until served on the defendant.
 An Injunction Against Workplace Harassment must be served within one year of its issuance.
 Once served, an Injunction Against Workplace Harassment is valid for one year from the date the Order is issued.

 If the Defendant disagrees with the Injunction Against Workplace Harassment, he/she has the right to request a hearing which will be held within 10 business days after a written request has been filed in the court that issued the order.

-To request a hearing on an Injunction Against Workplace Harassment, the Defendant must go to one of the Protective Order Centers to complete a Request for Hearing form.
+To request a hearing on an Injunction Against Workplace Harassment, the Defendant must go to one of the Law Library Resource Center locations to complete a Request for Hearing form.
 A hearing date will be set and the plaintiff will be notified of the hearing.